top of page

 -

 Q: What is regenerative agriculture?Regenerative agriculture is a land management philosophy that has its roots in indigenous and native ways of living on and with the land.
-Its main focus is on implementing practices that are designed to improve soil health by reversing degradation and building up the soil microbiome.
-Regenerative agriculture strives to work with nature rather than against it and is more than just being sustainable.
-It does not have a specific or rigid set of practices but is more of a mindset or philosophy around working regeneratively.
-To be successful, regenerative land management practices must be adaptive to each unique operation and area of land being managed.
+Its main focus is on implementing practices designed to improve soil health by reversing degradation, and building up the soil microbiome.
+Regenerative agriculture strives to work with nature rather than against it.
+It is more than just being sustainable and it does not have a specific or rigid set of practices but is more of a mindset or philosophy around working regeneratively with animals and the land.
+To be successful, regenerative land management practices must be adaptive to each unique operation, to the area of land being managed, to the climate, and to constantly changing conditions.
 Regenerative agricultural practices are in complete contrast to the extractive approach of modern industrial agriculture.
-Although regenerative agriculture doesn’t have a specific recipe, many regenerative farmers and ranchers adopt some or all of the following practices: Planting crops using no-till, to minimize disturbance to the soil Incorporating cover crops and other diverse mixtures of forage species into monoculture crops and perennial introduced grasses Decreasing the use of chemical fertilizers and pesticides Using adaptive multi-paddock grazing (AMP, or adaptive grazing) by moving pastured animals (sheep, goats, turkeys, bison, cows, horses, donkeys, pigs) through smaller sections of the overall land and allowing grazed land adequate rest and recovery.
+Although regenerative agriculture doesn’t have a specific recipe, many regenerative farmers and ranchers will adopt some or all of the following practices: Planting crops using no-till, to minimize disturbance to the soil Incorporating cover crops and other diverse mixtures of forage species into monoculture crops and perennial introduced grasses Decreasing the use of chemical fertilizers and pesticides Using adaptive multi-paddock grazing (AMP, or adaptive grazing) by moving pastured animals (sheep, goats, turkeys, bison, cows, horses, donkeys, pigs) through smaller sections of the overall land, and allowing grazed land adequate rest and recovery.
 While they may not have always called it “regenerative agriculture,” people have been practicing this type of management for centuries.
-In fact, regenerative agriculture asks agricultural producers to manage the land in a way that more closely mimics nature.
-Why?
-Nature already provides the necessary foundations (soil, water and sunshine) for agriculture.
-We just need to understand how to work with nature to maximize ecosystem processes.
+In fact, regenerative agriculture asks land stewards and agricultural producers to care for and manage the land in a way that more closely mimics nature, a practice known as "biomimicry".
+This is because nature already provides all of the necessary foundations (soil, water, natural fertilization, and sunshine) for agriculture.
+All we need to support health and regeneration is to understand how to work with nature to maximize these natural ecosystem processes.

 ~